JMBartels/Car-Value-Trends/README.md

 ### **Situation:**
 This is how I see my car, shiny brand new with fine engineering and design:

  <p align="center">
   <img src="./images/Active_Dose_plot.png" width = 600>
  </p>

-however, this is how everyone else sees my car, from 2010 with +200,000 miles and maybe a few dents:
+However, this is how everyone else sees my car, from 2010 with +200,000 miles and maybe a few dents:

  <p align="center">
   <img src="./images/Active_Dose_plot.png" width = 600>
  </p>

 I drove every mile on this car and love it.
 I want to keep it as long as I can without making multiple particularly poor economic decisions.
 This raises a real problem, I don't know how much it is *worth* to repair.
 The first thought is to compare the market price of the car to the cost of a fix, but this suggests it is rarely ever worth fixing.
 The car still *has* to have value since it gets me from place to place (the role of a car).
 Instead of defining the value by the price of the car, lets define it as the number of miles.